The /etc/motd and /etc/issue files Explained

 Displaying banner after login

 Linux uses the /etc/motd file to save a login banner or message the shell displays after login.
 By default, this file is empty.
-To display a customized message after login, you can edit this file.
+To display a customized message after login, use this file.
+Let's take an example.
+Suppose you want to display the following message after the login prompt.

 ############################# Please submit your enrollment form before Saturday. ##############################